ConnerGetchell/Async-CountryAPI-Task/README.md

 2. Python version 3.9.7
     * aiohttp is not yet compatible with 3.12.x

-3. I had to change to the WindowsSelectorEventLoopPolicy for Windows on this version of Python.
+3. I had to change to the WindowsSelectorEventLoopPolicy for Windows on this version of Python for async methods.
 The default was seemingly working, but for each async function I was getting a RuntimeEror: Event loop is closed.
 This solution cleaned that up for Windows users.

 # Task at hand: